Trafford's walking network

 The Bridgewater Canal runs from Runcorn, through Cheshire, Trafford and Salford to Leigh.
 Recent improvements to the canal towpath have created the Bridgewater Way, which has a section running through the heart of Trafford from Stretford to Sale.
 Upgrades include signage, improved access points, information and seating areas and a resurfaced towpath, opening up the route to walkers and cyclists.

 A variety of pedestrian crossings are in place across the borough.
 These include Pelican, Puffin, Toucan, Zebra and Pegasus crossings.
 All these crossings are slightly different but are all designed to help pedestrians, cyclists or equestrians cross busy roads.
-We have produced a guide to pedestrian crossings that is available to download, you can also request a hard copy from the Road Safety team by sending an email to email@example.com.
+We have produced a guide to pedestrian crossings that is available to download, you can also request a hard copy by contacting the Road Safety Team.